Why You Need a Certificate of Incorporation in Hong Kong

 In Hong Kong, only limited liability companies need a certificate of incorporation and the Companies Registry issues it.
 The certificate follows a standard format and contains information in English and Chinese.

-Additionally, incorporation certificates issued by Hong Kong Companies Registry are only valid in Hong Kong.
+Additionally, incorporation certificates issued by the Hong Kong Companies Registry are only valid in Hong Kong.
 You need a separate certificate of incorporation in case you want to set up a company in Mainland China.

 Your Hong Kong certificate of incorporation carries the following information: